-- Large exposures to the individual clients or group: The Bank has individual borrower-wise exposure ceilings based on the internal rating of the borrower as well as group-wise borrowing limits which are continuously tracked and monitored. - Concentration by Industry: Industry analysis plays an important part in assessing the concentration risk within the loan portfolio.
-Industries are classified into various categories based on factors such as demand-supply, input related risks, government policy stance towards the sector and financial strength of the sector in general.
-Such categorization is used in determining the expansion strategy for the particular industry.
+- Large exposures to the individual clients or group: The Bank has individual borrower-wise exposure ceilings based on the internal rating of the borrower as well as group-wise borrowing limits which are continuously tracked and monitored, while also adhering to regulatory limits stipulated by RBI such as the Large Exposure Framework. - Concentration by Industry: Industry analysis plays an important part in assessing the concentration risk within the loan portfolio.
+Limits are set for certain individual industries based on the outlook and risk profile of these industries.